mk/clerk-px23/README.md

 ### Basic Interaction: Bring-Your-Own-Editor

-The main idea behind Clerk is meeting Clojure programmers where they are, letting Clerk progressively enhance their existing workflows in their favorite editors.
-This is a hard-learnt lesson after years of unsuccessfully trying to get our Clojure dev team to use an [online browser-based notebook platform][nextjournal] that we developed as part of our day-to-day work life.
+Clerk combines Lisp-style interactive programming with the benefits of computational notebooks, literate programming, and moldable development, all without asking programmers to abandon their favorite tools or give up their existing software engineering practices.
+Its design stems partially from the difficult lessons we learned after years of unsuccessfully trying to get our _own team_ to use an [online browser-based notebook platform][nextjournal] that we also developed.

+When working with Clerk, a split-view is typically used with a code editor next to a browser showing Clerk’s representation of the same document, as [seen in Figure 1](#figure-1).

 ``` clojure
 ^{::clerk/width :full}